mestru17/dotfiles/README.md

 ```

 ## Usage
-After installing, your fish shell should have a new alias, `dotfiles`, which works just like `git` (i.e. `git add ...`, `git commit -m ...`, etc.).
+After installing, your fish shell should have a new alias, `dotfiles`, which works just like `git` (i.e. `dotfiles add ...`, `dotfiles commit -m ...`, etc.).
 Keep in mind, however, that only the owner can contribute to this repository.